What is the COPD Report?

 4. Open the PDF report to view your report.

 Note: This report can be printed or emailed so you can share it with your doctor or care team!

-What if I didn’t receive a report?
+What if I didn't receive an emailed report?

-We can only display data that we’re given from your sensors.
-If you haven’t had your Propeller sensors for more than 3 weeks or if you haven’t synced them recently, you may not receive an email with your report.
+We can only display data that we're given from your sensors.
+If you haven't had your Propeller sensors for more than 3 weeks or if you haven't synced recently, you may not receive an email with your report.
 If you need help getting your sensors synced, check out this article.